mnassrib/installing-hadoop-cluster/README.md

-# Installing Hadoop 3 on single node and multi-node clusters of Debian 9 VMs
+# Installing Hadoop on single node as well multi node clusters using Debian 9 Linux VMs

-> This repository describes all necessary steps to install Hadoop on single node cluster as well as multi node cluster of virtual machines with Debian 9.
+> This repository reviews all required steps to install Hadoop on single node cluster as well as multi node cluster using virtual machines with Debian 9.

-> **For the success of this tutorial, we assume that you already have a virtual machine equipped with Linux OS (Debian 9).
+> **For the success of the tutorial, we assume that you already have a virtual machine equipped with Linux OS (Debian 9).
 This should work in principle even with other Linux distributions.
 You can get Virtualbox to build virtual machines.
-To design a cluster, you must also have the ability to procure more than one virtual machine.**
+In order to concept a cluster, you must also have the ability to procure more than one virtual machine.**

 		#################################################################################
 		##	Install and Configure Hadoop with NameNode & DataNode on Single Node   ##